 In the event of the bankruptcy, liquidation or reorganization of any of these subsidiaries, insurance and investment contract liabilities of these subsidiaries will be completely provided for before any assets of such subsidiaries are made available for distribution to the Company.
-In addition, other creditors of such subsidiaries will generally be entitled to the payment of their claims before any assets are made available for distribution to the Company except to the extent that the Company is recognized as a creditor of relevant subsidiaries.
+In addition, other creditors of such subsidiaries will generally be entitled to the payment of their claims before any assets are made available for distribution to the Company is recognized as a creditor of relevant subsidiaries.